MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Loading data from a structured text file](../images/textcolumnnavigator.png)

-This can be used for any kind of other delimiter based file.
+This can be used for any kind of other delimiter-based file.

 ### Editing Source